andrewtrandev/GitGrub-2-way-market-place/README.md

 ```

 A user can create lunches and also favorite lunches to view later.
-These relations have been assigned for user, as a user should be free to have no favorites/lunchs or many favorites/lunches.
+These relations have been assigned for the user model, as a user should be free to have no favorites/lunchs or many favorites/lunches.

 <br>